-The Victoria Falls was formed over thousands of years.
+A lot of people ask how was Victoria Falls formed – this incredible waterfall was formed over thousands of years.
+How?
 The surge of millions of tonnes of water eroding rock has created its current appearance and position on the Zambezi River.

 The waterfall that is the major tourist attraction in Southern Africa, seen by thousands of sightseers every year, did not always look like it does today.
 The question of how was Victoria Falls formed over the ages is a fascinating story.